uberspot/AnagramSolver/README.md

 #AnagramSolver

 AnagramSolver is an open source android app that finds the words that can be created with some given letters.
-It supports English, Greek, Polish and French.
+It supports English, Greek, German, Italian, Spanich, Polish and French.
 By default only english are enabled.
 You can enable the other languages from the settings button on top.
 TIP: If you long click on a search result it will search for the words definition online.
 That's why it needs the INTERNET permission.